BDC Hamburger Icon

 T-Mobile

 Then, T-Mobile disclosed a second 2023 data breach impacting 836 customers.
-Unlike the other data breach, this one exposed extensive personal data and thus led to identity-theft risks.
-The breach, identified between late February and March 2023, revealed details such as names, contact information, Social Security numbers and account PINs, prompting T-Mobile to reset PINs and offer two years of identity protection services.
+Unlike the other data breach, this one exposed extensive personal data and thus led to identity theft risks.
+The breach, identified between late February and March 2023, revealed details such as names, contact information, Social Security numbers and account PINs.
+This breach prompted T-Mobile to reset PINs and offer two years of identity protection services.

 ChatGPT

 OpenAI confirmed ChatGPT’s first breach, exposing ChatGPT Plus subscribers’ information and conversations with others.
-The breach occurred in March 2023, when about 1.2% of active ChatGPT Plus users had their details exposed.
+The breach occurred in March 2023, when about 1.2 percent of active ChatGPT Plus users had their details exposed.
 It resulted from a bug in ChatGPT’s open-source code, allowing user data mix-ups due to canceled requests in a specific time frame.

-Megan Totka contributed to this article.
+Danielle Fallon-O’Leary and Megan Totka contributed to this article.

 Did you find this content helpful?